akkefa/blog/_pages/about.md

 {% include base_path %}

-I am a Principal Software Engineer at Arbisoft, Lahore working as a Senior Data Scientist for our Travel Client kayak.
+Hi!
+I’m Ikram, an Principal Software Engineer | Python developer at Kayak, working as a Senior Data Scientist.
 With expertise in Python, Machine Learning, Deep Learning, Solution Architecture, PHP and Javascript, I am Lead of the Data Science Team.
 I am also the Lead of our Company's Solution Architect Team.
 I have worked on Building python applications, Training and Deploying Machine Learning and Deep Learning models, Building projects for Web and IoT platforms.